spang-lab/FastqPuri/README_trimFilter.md

     --method TREE --ifa PATH/TO/rRNA_modified.fa:0.9:50
     --trimQ ENDSFRAC --trimN STRIP -o tree
    ```
-   i.e., we check for contaminations from rRNA, trim reads with lowQ at
+   i.e., we check for contaminations from rRNA, trim reads with low qualities at
    the ends and less than 5% in the remaining part, and strip reads
    containing N's.
 The output should coincide with the files `example_TREE*`
 4. `run_example_BLOOM.sh`:
-  * bloom filter is generated for `rRNA_modified.fa` with FPR = 0.0075
+  * a bloom filter is generated for `rRNA_modified.fa` with FPR = 0.0075
     and `kmersize=25`.
 The output should coincide with `rRNA_example.bf*`.
   * trimFilter is run like in 2. but passing a bloom filter to look for
     contaminations with `score=0.4`.